SKYLINK: Scalable and Resilient Link Management in LEO Satellite Network: Evaluation

 \subsection{Resilience}

 In the previous subsection we demonstrate that \sysname is resilient to daily fluctuations of network traffic.
-In this subsection, we focus on \sysname's ability to maintain its superior performance even under network failures. \wds{Given their significantly stronger impact, we restrict our analysis to \gls{gsl} failures and do not consider \gls{isl} failures in this context.}
+In this subsection, we focus on \sysname's ability to maintain its superior performance even under network failures.
+We restrict our analysis to \glspl{gsl} failures because they have the higher impact.
+Our simulations show that, even under a very unlikely scenario in which $50\%$ of satellites lose all \glspl{isl}, every strategy faces cost increases of less than $10\%$.
+This is because the capacity of the \glspl{gsl} is the network’s bottleneck, as the following results demonstrate.

 In Fig.~\ref{fig:failplot_cost}, we present the cost evolution over six days, during which $3\%$ of the satellites experience \glspl{gsl} outages starting on the third day.
 Such failures commonly appear in \gls{leo} satellite networks \cite{Lai2023}.
 The challenge for the routing strategies is to detect this disruption and adapt by rerouting traffic through the \glspl{gsl} of unaffected satellites.
 On the fifth day, the network is restored to its normal state, providing an opportunity to evaluate how effectively the approaches return to regular operation.
 As expected, all the reference schemes experience increased costs during the third and fourth day, when network failures persist.
 This increase is $67.6\%$ for the bent-pipe strategy, which heavily relies on stable \glspl{gsl} and still $23.2\%$ for $k$-shortest paths.
 This increase is due to their inability to efficiently adapt to the reduced availability of \glspl{gsl}, leading to higher congestion.
 In contrast, \sysname demonstrates its resilience by quickly rerouting traffic through unaffected satellites, minimizing the impact on overall costs, which increases less than $10\%$.